Fiscal Year 2025

 All Svante personnel are supported in taking action to avoid any activity that might lead to or suggest a breach of the commitments set out in this report.
 Further, all Svante personnel are encouraged to report any conduct or activity that is inconsistent with our values, including unethical or illegal behavior and, specifically, anything that would constitute a breach of the prohibition on modern slavery.

-Svante recognizes that certain geographic areas (e.g., jurisdictions that score poorly in the Global Slavery Index), certain activities (e.g., working involving migrant, casual or less skilled labour), and certain commodities (e.g., rubber gloves and electronic components), may present a heightened risk potential for forced or child labour.
+Svante recognizes that certain geographic areas (e.g., jurisdictions that score poorly in the Global Slavery Index), certain activities (e.g., work involving migrant, casual or less skilled labour), and certain commodities (e.g., rubber gloves and electronic components), may present a heightened risk potential for forced or child labour.
 Svante adopts a risk-based approach to coordinate its due diligence and monitoring efforts so that resources are allocated proportionately to assessed risks.

 Nearly all of our Key Suppliers manufacture the goods we purchase from them (using locally sourced materials) in Canada, the United States or jurisdictions in Europe that have well-established and enforced laws prohibiting modern slavery and where companies generally have policies and procedures to address the risk of modern slavery in their own supply chains.
 As a result, our risk and exposure to modern slavery through our Key Suppliers is low.